 When a member of their workforce is repeatedly absent without prior permission, they can be described as engaging in absenteeism.
-Although businesses have to contend with their staff missing work for a variety of reasons, the most challenging of these are unplanned absences that they can’t control.
+Although businesses have to contend with their staff missing work for a variety of reasons, the most challenging of these are unplanned absences and unexpected absences that they can’t control.

-Absenteeism not only impacts a company’s bottom line but also on their staff’s productivity and morale.
+Absenteeism, also known as workplace absenteeism, not only impacts a company’s bottom line but also on their staff’s productivity and morale.
+It is important to distinguish between different types of absences, as legitimate reasons such as medical leave or personal emergencies are typically considered an approved absence and do not count against absenteeism metrics.
 This post explores the idea of absenteeism, its causes, and the best ways to minimise it.

-Absenteeism is a term used to describe a pattern of unplanned, unexplained, or unauthorised absences from work.
+Absenteeism is a term used to describe a pattern of unplanned, unexplained, or unauthorised absences from work, with habitual absences being a key concern for employers.

 Common causes of absenteeism include: